If you had a high hematocrit, would you expect your hemoglobin de... | Channels for Pearson+

 Textbook QuestionTextbook Question

-If you had a high hematocrit, would you expect your hemoglobin determination to be high or low?
+If you had a high hematocrit, would you expect your hemoglobin determination to be low or high?
 Why?

 Verified Solution